 Unexploded ordinance and mines may be found in Bougainville, East New Britain, and throughout the Papua New Guinea islands.
 Exercise caution when walking or hiking off marked roads and trails.

-CRIME: The majority of tourists visit Papua New Guinea without incident.
-Papua New Guinea, however, does have a high crime rate.
+CRIME: Papua New Guinea has a high crime rate.
 U.S. citizens have occasionally been victims of violent crime, including rape, carjacking, and armed robberies.
-You are at a greater risk of violent crimes such as robbery or rape if you travel alone, and it is dangerous to hike in isolated rural areas.
-We advise you to travel as part of an organized tour or escort.
+You are at a greater risk of violent crimes such as robbery or rape if you travel alone, especially if you plan to hike in isolated rural areas.
+You may want to consider travelling as part of an organized tour or escort.
 Crime rates are highest in and around major cities such as Port Moresby, Lae, Mount Hagen, and Goroka, but can occur anywhere.
-Pickpockets and bag-snatchers frequent crowded public areas, and they may frequent public sites such as parks, golf courses, beaches, and cemeteries as well.
-If you plan to travel to Papua New Guinea, please consult the State Department’s Primer on Personal Security for Visitors to Papua New Guinea.
+Pickpockets and opportunistic bag-snatchers frequent crowded public areas including parks, golf courses, beaches, and cemeteries.
+Bag-snatchers may try to open doors of automobiles that are stopped or moving slowly in traffic.
+Please consult the State Department’s Primer on Personal Security for Visitors to Papua New Guinea.

-Organized tours booked through travel agencies remain the safest means to visit Papua New Guinea.
+Organized tours booked through travel agencies remain the safest means to visit Papua New Guinea although on rare occasions, even persons participating in organized tours may be subject to violent robbery, assault, serious injury, or death.
 In Papua New Guinea, avoid using local taxis or buses, known as Public Motor Vehicles (PMV's).
 Rely on your sponsor or hotel to arrange for hotel transportation or a rental car.
 Road travel outside of major towns can be hazardous due to criminal roadblocks near bridges, curves in the road, or other features that restrict vehicle speed and mobility.
+Lock your doors and keep your window rolled up.
 Please consult with the U.S. Embassy or with local law enforcement officials concerning security conditions before driving between towns.
 (See the Traffic Safety and Road Conditions section below.)
 Travel to isolated places in Papua New Guinea is possible primarily by small passenger aircraft to the many small airstrips throughout the country.
 Security measures at these airports are often inadequate.